 What does the weather forecast say?

 This is crucial.
-Find a weather forecast that is good for the area that you are travelling in.
-Find one with some specifics.
+Find a weather forecast that is good for the area that you are travelling in to help you determine what to bring for hiking.

 Pay attention to more than just the temperature.
 Look at the wind speed (if you can find a weather forecast that is more specific and gives forecasts based on elevations, then look at all elevations), precipitation, and when the sun will set and rise.